yearography/core/README.md

-# A project with no name
+# Yearography - A Great Site for Great People
-MEAN
+MEAN STACK